JJeCho/Machine_Learning/README.md

 ## Steps Taken, Challenges Encountered, and Methods Used

 ### 1. Initial Model Training and Class Imbalance Issue
-- The dataset was imbalanced, with a majority class (Bin1) having 264 samples and a minority class (Bin2) having only 29 samples.
+- The dataset was imbalanced for this purpose, with a majority class (Bin1) having 264 samples and a minority class (Bin2) having only 29 samples.
 This caused most models, including Logistic Regression, SVC, Gradient Boosting, and others, to have high accuracy (close to 90%), but they failed to predict the minority class (Bin2) effectively.
 - The models were biased toward predicting the majority class due to this imbalance, making the high accuracy misleading.

 ### 2. Evaluation Metrics and Observations